mrmark1998/animania/README.md

 ## Website Design

 **Umichanime.edu** was a great way to showcase my skills as a website designer.
 It has been taken down since my brother and I left the university and continued under other domain, but we feel like we did a great job for the site, bringing more people together and had a lot more fun with the club that way.
 We brought more people in for the infamous "Con Ja Nai" convention, AKA the convention that's not really a convention.
+A history of the site can found at http://web.archive.org/web/20120407074810/http://www.umichanime.com

 <img src="https://github.com/mrmark1998/animania/blob/master/images/umichanime.PNG">